Washington Surrogacy: Laws & Complete Guide

 Q: Are Surrogacy Contracts (Whether Compensated or Altruistic) Enforceable in Washington?

-A. Yes.
+A: Yes.
 Surrogacy contracts are enforceable as long as they meet the statutory requirements.

-Q: Are There Any Particular Laws for parents Outside the United States Who Complete a Surrogacy in Washington?
+Q: Are There Any Particular Laws for Parents Outside the United States Who Complete a Surrogacy in Washington?

 A: No. International Intended Parents are subject to the same Washington surrogacy laws as domestic intended parents.
-It is important, however, that Intended parents from another country speak with an immigration lawyer to ensure they follow the proper legal steps for taking their child home.
+It is important, however, that Intended Parents from another country speak with an immigration lawyer to ensure they follow the proper legal steps for taking their child home.

-Q: When do Intended Parents Need to Complete an Adoption After Birth?
+Q: When Do Intended Parents Need to Complete an Adoption After Birth?

-A: Post-birth adoptions are rarely necessary because pre-birth parentage orders are now available in gestational surrogacy cases to any intended parent, regardless of marital status, genetic connection to child, or sexual orientation as long as the gestational carrier agreement complies with the statutory requirements.
+A: Post-birth adoptions are rarely necessary because pre-birth parentage orders are now available in gestational surrogacy cases to any intended parent, regardless of marital status, genetic connection to the child, or sexual orientation as long as the gestational carrier agreement complies with the statutory requirements.

 The exception to this would be when intended parents are from Washington but complete a surrogacy arrangement in a different state where they are unable to obtain or secure their parental rights.
 In these situations, the parents may complete a post-birth adoption in Washington.